mleister97/react-native-double-press/README.md

 # react-native-double-press

 Enhance the functionality of the standard TouchableOpacity component in React Native by seamlessly integrating the capability for double presses.
-This package provides a DoubleTouchableOpacity component, allowing developers to easily incorporate double-click interactions into their React Native applications.
-With adjustable delay settings for recognizing double clicks, it offers a simple and efficient solution for handling both single and double press events.
-Elevate user experience by effortlessly integrating double-tap functionality into your touchable components.
+This package provides a `DoubleTouchableOpacity` component, allowing developers to easily incorporate double-click interactions into their React Native applications.

 ## Installation